Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Results

 \section{Results}

-Overall, we tested the collisions of the two equal WD models with five different initial vertical separations and three initial velocities.
-We expect typical collisions to be dominated by the escape velocity from the WD, but we also considered much higher velocities, to explore the dependence of the results on the collision velocity, as well as to test our analytic expectations vis-a-vis the detailed models under varied conditions.
-In addition, high velocities are possible in Nature in extreme regions, such as close to supermassive black holes in galactic nuclei where hypervelocity collisions can occur.
-We present the outcome and production of ${}^{56}$Ni in Tab. \ref{tab:simulations_parameters}.
+Overall, we tested the collisions of the two equal WD models with 10 different initial vertical separations and three initial velocities.
+The different impact parameters correspond to different densities in the interacting region, $\rhoint$ (using $b=d+R_{WD}^{10c}$ and Fig. \ref{fig:density-r}), therefore were chosen to cover the different regimes needed to verify our calculated criteria in Sec. \ref{explosion criteria}.
+We expect typical collisions to be dominated by the escape velocity from the WD, but we also considered much higher velocities to explore the dependence of the results on the collision velocity, as well as to test our analytic expectations vis-a-vis the detailed models under varied conditions.
+In addition, high velocities are possible in nature in extreme regions, such as close to supermassive black holes in galactic nuclei, where hypervelocity collisions can occur.
+In total, we tested our calculations by performing 23 different simulations.{} We present the outcome and production of ${}^{56}$Ni in Tab. \ref{tab:simulations_parameters}, and the \Ni{} results of our numerical configuration tests in Tab. \ref{tab:simulations_parameters_resolution}.

 We began by simulating the case of a rapid collision with relative velocities of $1.6\cdot {10}^9 \text{cm}/\text{s}$, where we find a strong correlation between the highest density in the interacting region ($\rhoint$ in Fig. \ref{fig:sketch_initial_configuration}) and the production of ${}^{56}$Ni, the detailed results are presented in the following subsection.
 We later tested two cases of collisions with a smaller initial velocity, equal to the terminal velocity presented in \ref{sec:free_falling}, and one case of a collision with the threshold impact parameter and velocity in between the two.
+We also verified that the temperature and the density at the detonation point just before ignition were very close to the values we assumed in our calculation at Sec. \ref{explosion criteria}.